cbmira01/Ollama-for-SQL-Server/Docs/INSTALLATION.md

 4. **Optional**: Demonstrations for image analysis and SQL code generation.
    - Complete the deployment steps above.
    - Different large language models excel in various tasks.
-   - For image analysis demonstrations, I recommend you use the `llava` model.
+   - For image analysis demonstrations, I recommend you pull the `llava` model.
-   - For demonstrations of SQL code generation, I recommend you use the `mistral` model.
+   - For demonstrations of SQL code generation, I recommend you pull the `mistral` model.
-   - Your own investigations may lead you to install and use other large language models.
+   - Your own investigations may lead you to pull and use other large language models.